SatoshiNextTechLab/BlockSCM/README.md

 This allows villagers all across India to pool their resources and receive **interest-free microloans** from the network.
 Blockchain tech enables micro-transactions (which allows for a greater inclusion for poverty-stricken individuals), automatic bookkeeping (no delay or pathy maintenance of ledgers on-chain) in a transparent (all chain transactions are open) manner.
 We remove the need for a group managing authority (decentralized smart contract).
 By needing consent from previous members to enter the network and making them accountable for him, **we introduce peer pressure into the network**.
 This [lowers chances of non-repayment of loans](https://www.microfinancegateway.org/library/microfinance-and-mechanics-solidarity-lending-improving-access-credit-through-innovations).

 ### Protocol
-1. Manufacture requests parts from OEM
+1. Manufacture requests parts from OEM.
 2.
-3. Every person who receives a loan, has 3 months to pay back his loan.
+3.
-4. Failure to do so will mean 4 members accountable for that person (shown in video) will either make him pay or split the debt, thus creating an incentive for the four members to keep the person accountable.
+4.

 This protocol has been coded into a smart contract from scratch, specifically for the use-case of automobile supply chains.
 This protocol has been deployed and tested on the Ropsten network.
 The link to that deployed contract can be [found here](https://ropsten.etherscan.io/tx/0x04410d805f46d05dccd69c5e2a6a7c26d76cbf9403c4792658720df9eb93c1d3).